Lalín

-Lalín is a municipality in Galicia, Spain in the north of the province of Pontevedra.
-It's the capital of the region of the Deza.
+Lalín is a municipality in the north of the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It is the capital of the comarca of O Deza.

 The town has a population of 20,158 inhabitants (2014).
 The surface of the municipality is 326.8 km2, being the biggest municipality in the province of Pontevedra and the fourth of Galicia, with a population density of 63.85 inhabitants/km2.

-Located in the North-East of the province of Pontevedra; being bordered by Silleda and Vila de Cruces to the North-West, Forcarei to the West, Agolada and Rodeiro to the North-East, Dozón to the South-East and O Irixo to the South, all of them being part of the region of Deza, except O Irixo.
+Located in the northeast of the province of Pontevedra; being bordered by Silleda and Vila de Cruces to the northwest, Forcarei to the west, Agolada and Rodeiro to the northeast, Dozón to the southeast and O Irixo to the south, all of them being part of the region of Deza, except Forcarei and O Irixo.